mwang87/ReDU-MS2-Documentation/docs/HowtoContribute.md

 	- **Note: GNPS/MassIVE is searched multiple times per day to find new or updated sample information files so it may take some time for your data to appear.**

 !!!
 Success
-	Congrats and thank you for contributing to ReDU!
+	Congrats and thank you for contributing to ReDU! :thumbsup:

 # Help and Advice
 - General Questions or Advice = GNPS Forum - [link here](https://groups.google.com/forum/#!forum/molecular_networking_bug_reports) <br>